petrooha/Continuous-Control---Project/README.md

 Actor and Critic models can be found in file `model.py` Saved weights for actor and critic network are saved in `actor_checkpoint.pth` and `critic_checkpoint.pth`.

-## Solving the Environment

-A single agent was implemented using the D4PG architecture to solve the environment in a parallel manner where the 33 state variables for each of the 20 agents are processed by the neural network in a batched manner in a parallelized fashion taking full advantage of the GPU power available and allowing the timesteps to proceed faster.

-The agent manages to solve the environment in record speed reaching a score greater than 30 in 119 episodes.

 ## Testing the saved model